-Obesity is a major risk factor for diabetes and cardiovascular complications (e.g. coronary heart disease, stroke and infarction), musculoskeletal disorders (e.g. osteoarthritis) and also certain type of cancers (e.g. endometrial and breast cancers).1
+Obesity is a major risk factor for diabetes and cardiovascular complications (e.g. coronary heart disease, stroke and myocardial infarction), musculoskeletal disorders (e.g. osteoarthritis) and also certain type of cancers (e.g. endometrial and breast cancers).1

 Obesity can lead to adverse psychosocial consequences, affecting a woman's mood, self-esteem, physical ability and social functioning.
 Obesity can have a negative impact on the overall quality of life.1